Instructional Support Workshops

 Do you have students in your online class that you wish you knew more about?
 Do you find it difficult to advise students about online classes?
 This is an opportunity for you to see Niagara University’s Online Student Orientation webpage and ask questions.
 Learn how using this tool during advisement or at the beginning of your course can help the student and you make decisions about whether an online class is right for them.

 Audacity is free audio-recording software that is available online.
 In this tutorial, Audacity will be installed on your computer, and you can discuss how this tool can be used to support your teaching.
 Possible benefits could including recording audio lectures for online classes or creating audio comments for student papers.
-You will have the opportunity to create a sample recording and upload it to Blackboard.
+You will have the opportunity to create a sample recording and upload it to Canvas.

 Classroom technology tutorials provide hands-on instruction on how to use the basic technology in the classrooms on campus.
 Learn how to turn on and use the document camera, computer and projector.
 Need to hook up your PC or Mac to the screen?
 We will show you how to do that and how to make sure you have sound.
 This session will inform you of simple troubleshooting techniques and how to contact the IT Help Desk for quick support.